 Four real reasons why dates disappear

 It’s something many of us on the dating scene have encountered – the ideal first date, followed by…nothing.
 Not a word.
 They’re punctual, take you to a great restaurant, you have sparkling conversation and then after saying goodnight, they disappear off the face of the earth.
+But why?

 This is something that happens all too often it would seem, and the hardest part is that there’s apparently no reason.
 It’s much more understandable if the date goes badly, or if you simply don’t like them.
 Here are four reasons why your date may have disappeared – and why you need to stop beating yourself up about it.